catejst/toguru/README.md

 # Toguru (トグル)

-The toggle guru (Japanese for Toggle).
+The toggle guru (Japanese for toggle).

 [![Build Status](https://travis-ci.org/AutoScout24/toguru.svg?branch=master)](https://travis-ci.org/AutoScout24/toguru)

-## Simplified akka persistence setup
+## Simplified Akka Persistence Setup

 We decided to use a simplified Akka persistence setup in which we rely on the data storage for high availability and failover; by this, we avoid having to set